Sam-Hekman/CS7267_Assignment_3/README.md

 Assignment_3_eval_1 is the evaluation of the base model

-Assignment_3_eval_2 is the Experiment 1 with evaulation'
+Assignment_3_eval_2 is the Experiment 1 with evaulation

 Assignment_3_classification is the classification of random unseen articles recently webscraped